Bet on every NFL Week 13 game at best betting sites, top betting apps

-How, where to bet on NFL Week 13: Best betting apps, promos, sites for Eagles-Bears, Bills-Steelers
+How, where to bet on NFL Week 13: Best betting apps, promos, sites for Panthers-Rams, Bills-Steelers

-Here's how to bet on the Week 13 NFL schedule, including Panthers vs. Rams and Seahawks vs. Vikings
+Here's how to bet on the Week 13 NFL schedule, including Colts vs. Texans and Seahawks vs. Vikings

-The Week 13 NFL schedule continues when the Eagles (-7) face the Bears on Friday afternoon, before continuing with a loaded Sunday slate.
-Some of the top matchups on Sunday include Panthers (+10.5) vs. Rams, Seahawks (-11.5) vs. Vikings and Steelers (+3.5) vs. Bills.
+The Week 13 NFL schedule continues with a loaded Sunday slate following multiple exciting Thanksgiving games.
+Some of the top matchups on Sunday include Panthers (+10.5) vs. Rams, Seahawks (-11.5) vs. Vikings and Steelers (+3) vs. Bills.
 Pittsburgh has lost four of its last six games, falling into a tie with Baltimore atop the AFC North standings prior to the Ravens loss to the Bengals on Thanksgiving.
 Sunday Night Football features Commanders (+5.5) vs. Broncos, while the Patriots (-7) host the Giants on Monday Night Football.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 13 can read more below, along with picks for some of the biggest games.